MABSworkshop/MABSworkshop.github.io/index.markdown

 The 2023 Multi-Agent-Based Simulation (MABS) workshop is the 24th of the [MABS series that began in 1998](http://www.pcs.usp.br/~mabs/){:target="_blank"}.
 Its scientific focus lies in the confluence of social sciences and multi-agent systems, with a strong application/empirical vein, and its emphasis is stressed on (i) exploratory agent based simulation as a principled way of undertaking scientific research in the social sciences and (ii) using social theories as an inspiration to new frameworks and developments in multi-agent systems.

 The excellent quality level of this workshop has been recognized since its inception and its proceedings have been regularly published in Springer's Lecture Notes series.
-MABS 2023 will be hosted at [AAMAS 2023 (22nd International Conference on Autonomous Agents and Multiagent Systems)](https://aamas2023.soton.ac.uk){:target="_blank"}, which will take place in London, UK on May 29-June 02, 2023.
+MABS 2023 will be hosted at [AAMAS 2023 (22nd International Conference on Autonomous Agents and Multiagent Systems)](https://aamas2023.soton.ac.uk){:target="_blank"}, which will take place at [ExCel London](https://www.excel.london/){:target="_blank"} in London, UK on May 29-June 02, 2023.

 ## Important Dates
 * Submission deadline: January 30, 2023